A Guide to claiming Health or Medical Expenses Relief - IT6

 Yes, in certain circumstances relief may be granted during the year.
 You should contact your local tax office with details of your claim.
 The nursing home in question must provide qualified nursing care on-site on a 24-hour per day basis.

 In all cases you must submit a completed Med 1 Form in the normal way at the end of each tax year.
 (See next question.)

 How can I claim tax relief in respect of qualifying Health Expenses?

 The quickest and easiest way to claim Health Expenses is online using PAYE Anytime, which is available on our online service myAccount .

 You may also claim tax relief:

-- completing Form Med 1 - Health Expenses Claim for Tax Relief (PDF, 1.14MB) and submitting it to your local Revenue office.
+- by completing Form Med 1 - Health Expenses Claim for Tax Relief (PDF, 1.14MB) and submitting it to your Revenue office.
 It should be noted however, that it will take longer to process a claim and make a refund where you submit a paper claim.

-- if you use a Form 11 (PDF, 1.17MB) to make a tax return and claim reliefs and credits, by entering the amount of the health expenses claim at Panel I on the Form 11.
+- if you use a Form 11 (PDF, 454KB) to make a tax return and claim reliefs and credits, by entering the amount of the health expenses claim at Panel I on the Form 11.
 There is no need to complete a Form Med 1 in this instance.